 Anytime your company is in a news story, you’re getting free publicity.
 To help with this you can sign up at HelpaReporterOut.com (HARO).
 You will then receive emails with a list of reporters who have questions.
 Look out for questions in your related industry for opportunities to get a little free press.

 Connecting with people online has never been easier.
-Sites like LinkedIn, Facebook and Google+ all have great communities on an endless amount of subjects.
+Sites like LinkedIn and Facebook have great communities on an endless amount of subjects.
 Join a few that are related to your specific niche and connect with a new audience.

 We love to celebrate everything.
 Use this to your advantage with some seasonal marketing tactics.
 You can keep it as simple as grouping some related products for the relevant holiday or season, or you can create something unique to capture your customer’s interest.